Gavin Campbell (music producer): Production and remixing

 After licensing a pair of old disco hits from the U.S. by Jimmy Bo Horne, in 1988–9 Campbell created Razor Records, the first independent dance music label in Australia.
 When the label was acquired by Mushroom Records, Razor started to make its own dance music.

 The dance production team known as Filthy Lucre, comprising Campbell, DJ Paul Main and Robert Goodge (songwriter and guitarist with the band I'm Talking) was the main act on Razor, with their main hit the remix of the Yothu Yindi song "Treaty".

 "Treaty" (1991 remix)

 In 1991 Filthy Lucre created a remix of Yolngu band Yothu Yindi's song "Treaty".
 The remix removed most of the lyrics sung in English, leaving the song sung almost entirely in the Aboriginal language, Gumatj.
 The Filthy Lucre remix was released in June 1991 and spent a total of 22 weeks in the national charts, peaking at No. 11.
 In January 2018, as part of Triple M's "Ozzest 100" ("the most Australian songs of all time"), the Filthy Lucre version of "Treaty" was ranked number 10.

 For this song, Campbell and Main were the first Australian DJs to be awarded a Gold Record certified by ARIA, and they were also nominated in the 1992 Best Producer Category for the ARIA Awards.

+In 1992, Filthy Lucre remixed Hunters and Collectors' "Talking to a Stranger".
+The song peaked at number 141 on the ARIA charts.